Naviamold1/ActionAll/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

 You can use services like Heroku for free hosting.
-You can follow this <a href=https://www.youtube.com/watch?v=BPvg9bndP1U> Tutorial </a>
+You can follow this https://www.youtube.com/watch?v=BPvg9bndP1U tutorial.

 ## ⛏️ Built Using <a name = "built_using"></a>